kalray/build-scripts/README.md

 https://github.com/kalray/gcc

-To make OS specific toolchain, it is possible to modify gcc driver to get k1-<os>-gcc.
+To make OS specific toolchain, it is possible to modify gcc driver to get kvx-<os>-gcc.
 This driver will be able to link specific OS librairies for example.
 First of all, GCC internal documentation can be found here: https://gcc.gnu.org/onlinedocs/gccint

-K1 is the Kalray's processor name.
-Main k1 specific targetting files are here:
+KVX is the Kalray's processor familly name.
+Main KVX specific targetting files are here:

 ```
-gcc/config/k1/
+gcc/config/kvx/
 ```
 It targets several toolchain versions:
 - elf